blokeley/forcelib/README.md

 - Easy indexing and slicing of data, for example: by time; displacement;
   or force.
 See examples in the [examples](examples) directory.

-- Easy plotting, even of large datasets, using `plot_force_v_displacement` or custom plotting plotting functions which are easy to write.
+- Easy plotting, even of large datasets, using `plot_fd` or custom plotting functions which are easy to write.

 - Calculation of the work done (area under the force-displacement curve) using the `work` function.